Skip to Main Content

 If you’re nearing retirement age and worried about how inflation could impact your golden years, it might be worth considering delaying the start of your Social Security payments.
 You can start receiving the payments at any time between the ages of 62 and 70, but the payment increases for each month you delay up until age 70.

 The good news is that cost-of-living adjustments help boost the average Social Security check over time.
-The increase for 2022 was 5.9 percent, the largest rise since 1982.
+The increase for 2024 was 3.4 percent.
 Remember that if you do delay the start of Social Security payments, you’ll need to rely on your savings or continue working to generate income until you start receiving your benefit check.

 4. Plan for healthcare costs